Northsound 1: Free concerts

 From 1997 until 2007, Northsound held free music concerts in Aberdeen almost bi-annually.
-Northsound delivered its first major outdoor event when the Tall Ships arrived in Aberdeen, which called Free at the Quay.
+Northsound delivered its first major outdoor event when the Tall Ships Races arrived in Aberdeen, which called Free at the Quay.
 Following its success, Free 2000 was staged at the Queen’s Links at Aberdeen Beach followed by Free at the Dee at Duthie Park.

 Due to the numbers attending, Northsound decided to move the event to Hazlehead Park and the event was renamed to simply Free 2007.
 More than 30,000 people attended Free 2007 which saw Beverley Knight, McFly, Shayne Ward, Booty Luv, MacDonald Brothers, Ali Love, Unklejam and others perform free.

-Northsound has also been sponsors and organisers of Aberdeen's free Hogmanay street party when they were staged in the city, where performers such as Sandi Thom, Travis and Amy MacDonald have played to large crowds.
+Northsound has also been sponsors and organisers of Aberdeen's free Hogmanay street party when they were staged in the city, where performers such as Sandi Thom, Travis and Amy Macdonald have played to large crowds.

-Ownership

-Northsound Radio was bought over by Radio Clyde in 1988, which changed the name of its parent company to Scottish Radio Holdings (SRH) in 1994.
-SRH was bought by Emap in 2005, which then sold its radio stations to Bauer Media Group in 2007.

 Programming

 The entirety of the Northsound 1's programming no longer originates from Aberdeen, but is networked content fed across Scotland, and produced and broadcast from Clyde 1 in Clydebank, Forth 1 in Edinburgh and Hits Radio in London & Manchester.

 The last remaining local, Aberdeen-based programming strand which consisted of just weekday breakfast was axed in December 2024, and now this show is broadcast from Edinburgh and shared with Bauer radio marketplaces in Edinburgh, Tayside and Inverness.